Orakeshi/orakeshi.github.io/content/posts/Smart-Goal-Football-Goal-Lighting-Room.md

     Leaf 1 -> PUT Request
     Request = ('{"write": {"animdata": "1 1 237 233 57"}')

 The request above follows a certain format as stated in the nanoleaf documentation.
 That is to create a write command and send the following attributes.
 The first "1" is the frame.
 I would want to send one colour so 1 frame would be needed.
 The second "1" is the ID of the leaf.
 This is used to target the specific leaf to send the request too.
 Finally, the last 3 numbers are the RGB value to send to the leaf.
 This would work to light up the leaves however its both incredibly inefficient, due to the amount of requests that are needed to light up all the leaves in a sequence.
-In addition its prone to many issues, including overloading pythons request library.
+In addition, it's prone to many issues, including overloading pythons request library.

 # Development:
 Starting development, I had a clear idea in mind of what I was meant to do, as-well as the challenges that would arise.
 Due to this project being a quick side project, I did not care about following best practices and followed the messy approach of "As long as the code works".

 {{< image classes="fancybox center clear" src="https://i.imgur.com/B1OEq3c.gif" thumbnail="https://i.imgur.com/B1OEq3c.gif" group="group:labs-nanoleaf-football" thumbnail-width="70%" thumbnail-height="70%" title="GIF showing a timelapse of me developing the application" >}}

-## Packet Nuilder Algorithm
+## Packet Builder Algorithm
 To combat the issue of having to send three requests to each leaf every second to change their colours, I came up with a solution, that I called the packet builder.
 The solution is to have 1 request that is sent to the leaves.
 Inside this request will be the total frames, each leaf ID and all the RGB values the leaves will light up with.
 To the human reading the packet that is sent, it will seem like a large ball of mess containing mass amounts of integers, however to the API this request is massively more efficient than sending each request individually to each leaf 3 times per second.

 There are 3 main methods/functions that encompass this packet builder algorithm.
-Those are getting the layout of the nanoleaves and all of the panels that are on the network.
+Those are getting the layout of the nanoleaves and all the panels that are on the network.
 The second is getting the ID of each leaf from the panels recognised on the network.
 The final is the packet builder itself.

 ### GetLayout()
 {{< codeblock "main.py" "python" "https://github.com/Orakeshi/Nanoleaf-PremierLeague/blob/main/main.py" "main.py" >}}
 # -*- coding: utf-8 -*-
 """
-This method is repsonsible for accessing the layout of the nanoleaves on the network
+This method is responsible for accessing the layout of the nanoleaves on the network
 """
 def GetLayout():
     global outputFormat